Carotid Stenosis and Sleep Apnea | Journal Scan

 This is the first prospective study to examine the prevalence of sleep apnea and its association with carotid atherosclerotic disease.
 Intermittent hypoxia observed in OSA and CSA, which results in increased sympathetic activity, is thought to be the mechanistic link between sleep apnea and atherosclerosis.
 Although OSA is a risk for resistant hypertension, in this study, CSA rather than OSA was associated with hypertension.
 Treatment of OSA with positive airway pressure has positive effects on arterial biologic processes associated with the development of atherosclerosis, but has not been shown in a prospective manner with CSA.
 Future studies may also evaluate the impact of carotid revascularization on CSA severity.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension, Smoking, Sleep Apnea
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension, Smoking, Sleep Apnea

 Keywords: Sleep Apnea, Central, Sleep Apnea, Obstructive, Sleep Apnea Syndromes, Angiography, Arteriosclerosis, Atherosclerosis, Body Mass Index, Cardiovascular Diseases, Carotid Artery Diseases, Carotid Stenosis, Coronary Artery Disease, Diabetes Mellitus, Dyslipidemias, Echocardiography, Heart Failure, Hypertension, Magnetic Resonance Imaging, Outpatients, Prevalence, Risk Assessment, Risk Factors, Smoking, Cohort Studies, Prospective Studies